Skywire/docker-tui/README.md

 Options are:

 * project_home - The default path for your project directories, this will be used by the project finder screen, leave blank to keep it as your home directory
-* docker_exec - The docker exec command that will spawn a new terminal, Linux and macOS examples are provided